stringfellow/genderify/README.md

   privately identify as one thing while publicly identifying another way, for personal reasons.
-* 'Gender' of a band or group is difficult, so we've opted to just represent the split of that group, and determine the gender of the 'front person' (which is the person at the top of the list in the 'Members' section on Wikipedia).
+* 'Gender' of a band or group is difficult, so we've opted to just represent the split of that group.
 * Groups or artists with the same name will probably confuse this dumb script.
-  It will only store whichever one it encounters first.
+  It will only store whichever one it encounters first, or which the Last.FM bio lists first when it has multiple.
 * Because it's quite hard to get a list of "all the artists in the world" (is it?) we are just using Spotify's search API which gives an opaquely sorted list of artists back with each call - so, we probably miss a lot.